bittrance/kubernetes-experiments/argocd-promotion/README.md

 This experiment was performed with ArgoCD 8.1.2 which is the first version in which the hydration feature work when installing with the Helm chart.
 For more info, see [#3333](https://github.com/argoproj/argo-helm/issues/3333).

+This experiment ran into a problem with combining the two goals into a single experiment where it seems that storing [env-specific values in the "dry" repository does not quite work](https://github.com/argoproj/argo-cd/issues/23810).

 ```shell
 kind create cluster --config ./kind-cluster.yaml
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml